Faculty and Staff

 Each year we see about 15% of the Lewis & Clark student body, including law and graduate students.
 Customarily, we see about 20% of undergraduate students in residence.

-A student’s first appointment with us will typically last about 50 minutes.
-It is called an intake or assessment appointment.
+A student’s first appointment with us will typically last about 30-40 minutes.
+It is called an assessment appointment.
 This appointment helps us identify the student’s needs and determine the best plan for addressing those needs.
 Depending on the situation, we may offer individual, group, or couples counseling on campus, or referrals to counseling off-campus.
 We can also help with referrals to medication providers.
 Our focus is on providing primarily short-term individual, couples, and group therapy.
 Thus, if students need more lengthy treatment than we can offer, or more intensive treatment (e.g., for an eating disorder or substance abuse problem), we will likely be working with them after the assessment to find a provider off-campus.

 Because we see so many students, we are very busy.
-As a result, while we always strive to provide an initial intake or assessment appointment as soon as possible, it can sometimes take 1-2 weeks for us to find an available assessment appointment that matches the student’s schedule.
+As a result, while we always strive to provide an initial intake or assessment appointment as soon as possible, it can sometimes take a couple of weeks for us to find an available assessment appointment that matches the student’s schedule.
 We give students in crisis first priority for services.
 Students who identify as in crisis are generally seen within 24-48 hours, depending on their needs.
 Students who experience suicidal thoughts or thoughts of wanting to harm someone else should always contact us right away.

 Counseling services are free of charge for currently enrolled undergraduate, law, and graduate students.
 There are modest fees for consultations with our psychiatry staff, but we provide students with a receipt that they can submit to their health insurance plan.
 Many (but not all) health insurance plans provide mental health coverage.
 We also assess a fee ($25) when a student makes an appointment but no-shows without cancelling.